Controladora Vuela Compañía de Aviación (NYSE:VLRS) Sees Strong Trading Volume

-Controladora Vuela Compañía de Aviación, S.A.B. de C.V.
-(NYSE:VLRS) saw an uptick in trading volume on Wednesday .
-78,635 shares were traded during trading, a decline of 87% from the previous session’s volume of 614,613 shares.The stock last traded at $19.90 and had previously closed at $19.44.
+Shares of Controladora Vuela Compañía de Aviación, S.A.B. de C.V.
+(NYSE:VLRS) saw strong trading volume on Wednesday .
+77,741 shares were traded during mid-day trading, a decline of 88% from the previous session’s volume of 623,835 shares.The stock last traded at $18.30 and had previously closed at $18.51.

 About Controladora Vuela Compañía de Aviación (NYSE:VLRS)